 Now if you want a twist on microgreens so you’ll be able to keep them longer, you can ferment them along with other vegetables.

 Can Dogs Eat Fermented Microgreens?

 Yes, fermented vegetables and microgreens are ideal for a dog’s shorter digestive tract.
 Carnivores are adapted to eat animals and animal products.
 The nutrients from these foods need less digestion.
 But most plant foods need pre-processing to break down cell walls for digestion.
 Fermented vegetables are already pre-digested by bacteria.

 You can include microgreens along with other vegetables that you plan to ferment.
 The texture will be very limp but much of their nutrition will pass into the juice.
 So you want to be sure your dog gets lots of that too.
 Fermenting broccoli microgreens converts the glucoraphanin to sulforaphane so it can get right to work in your dog’s microbiome.

 Benefits Of Fermented Microgreens For Your Dog

-When you ferment vegetables and microgreens, you’re injecting food with good bacteria and yeast and then helping it grow in a room-temperature location.
+When you ferment vegetables and microgreens, you’re injecting food with good bacteria and yeast and then letting them develop at room temperature.
 The bacteria and yeast pre-digest the plant’s sugars.
 The sugars turn into lactic acid and break down the carbohydrates.
-Now you’ve reduced the carb load in vegetables for your dog and given him healthy probiotics instead.
+Now you’ve reduced the carb load in vegetables for your dog and given him healthy probiotics instead (4).
 And you’ve also broken down the hard-to-digest cellulose.

 Plus, the bacteria and yeast produce extra vitamins and enzymes to aid in proper digestion.